GrizzlyEngineering/wp-theatre-example-extension/README.md

 Theater for WordPress starter extension
 =======================================

-An example extension for [Theater for WordPress](https://github.com/slimndap/wp-theatre) that you can use to write your own extension.

-An extension is a regular WordPress plugin that extends the functionality of Theater for WordPress.
+An example WordPress plugin that you can use to extend the functionality of the [Theater for WordPress](https://github.com/slimndap/wp-theatre) plugin.